-1) Methodology for Air Travel emissions: Emission estimates are provided according the Greenhouse Gas Protocol methodology; flight distance is tracked by Hilton Supply Management Global Travel Services and used to complete air emission estimates: air mileage is multiplied by three emission factors for short/medium /long haul flights according to definitions and factors provided by GHG Protocol.
-2) Methodology for Rental Car emissions: Emissions from rental cars are calculated based on the distance traveled and the average combined MPG for each car class.
-Fuel consumed is calculated by dividing the total miles driven (mileage reported by Enterprise) for each vehicle in the car class by the average combined miles per gallon for that car class.
-Emissions are then calculated by multiplying the gallons of fuel consumed by the EPA CO2 emissions factor of 19.357 lbs. of CO2 per gallon.
+Hilton calculates its Scope 3 Air Travel emissions using the Greenhouse Gas Protocol methodology.
+Flight distance is used to calculate total air mileage, which is multiplied by emission factors for short, medium or long haul flights according to definitions and factors provided by GHG Protocol.
+Scope 3 Rental Car emissions are calculated by using the average combined MPG for each car class to calculate gallons of fuel consumed by dividing the total miles driven for each vehicle in the class by the average combined MPG for that car class.
+The gallons of fuel consumed for each vehicle is then multiplied by the US EPA CO2 emissions factor of 19.357 lbs of CO2 per gallon to obtain CO2 emissions for each vehicle.
+CO2 emissions for each vehicle are then summed together to obtain total CO2 emissions.